KomputeProject/kompute/README.md

 ## Architectural Overview

-The core architecture of Kompute include the following:
+The core architecture of Kompute includes the following:
 * [Kompute Manager](https://kompute.cc/overview/reference.html#manager) - Base orchestrator which creates and manages device and child components
 * [Kompute Sequence](https://kompute.cc/overview/reference.html#sequence) - Container of operations that can be sent to GPU as batch
 * [Kompute Operation (Base)](https://kompute.cc/overview/reference.html#algorithm) - Base class from which all operations inherit